-- Attaches the timing source to the scheduler if not already attached or if the timing source has been changed - If a real-time clock is being used as the timing source, sets the clock period in accordance with the value entered in the Clock period field in the Scheduler Configuration Area (see "Clock period" on page 4-27). - Starts the simulation with the values of the minor cycle, major frame, and overrun counts set to zero is not detached from the scheduler, but the Timing source and Clock period fields in the Scheduler Configuration Area of the Scheduler window are enabled (see pp. 4-25 and 4-27, respectively, for information on these fields).
-You may wish to change the timing source, and, if the timing source is a real-time clock, you may wish to change the clock period.
+- Attaches the timing source to the scheduler if not already attached or if the timing source has been changed - If a real-time clock is being used as the timing source, sets the clock period in accordance with the value entered in the Clock period field in the Scheduler Configuration Area (see "Clock period" on page 4-26). - Starts the simulation with the values of the minor cycle, major frame, and overrun counts set to zero

 The Stop button is enabled when the simulation is running.
 When you click on the Stop button, NightSim stops the simulation.
-When the simulation is stopped, the timing source
+When the simulation is stopped, the timing source is not detached from the scheduler, but the Timing source and Clock period fields in the Scheduler Configuration Area of the Scheduler window are enabled (see pp. 4-24 and